ujwaldhakal/subscription-api/README.md

 ## Project Architecture
 In this project we are moving away from three layered architecture aka MVC one and trying to follow Clean Architecture where we could focus on capturing the Business Needs more clear.
 This architecture is similar to CQRS where i have named those read and write as action since that way we could know what are the things domain could do or be doing.
-With this way it will be easier to talk with Domain Experts,Stackholder since i am trying to use exact phrases that doc is representing (in real life it will the things stackholders will talk about)
+With this way it will be easier to talk with Domain Experts,Stackholder since i am trying to use exact phrases that doc is representing (in real life it will the things stackholders will talk about.
+I have tried to create the low coupling between modules so the communication between modules only takes places via action i.e read or write.

 * App
     * Domains